Niranjan Sudhindra: Early life

 Niranjan Sudhindra was born to Sudhindra Kumar B.M. and Veena S.K.
-He is the nephew of ‘Real Star’ Upendra and Priyanka Upendra.
-He has a younger sibling Nidarshan Sudhindra.
+He is the nephew of Upendra and Priyanka Upendra.
+He has a younger brother Nidarshan.

 Niranjan Sudhindra grew up in Bangalore and graduated in Business Administration from PES University.
 As a student he was drawn to acting and western dance.
 He acted in many plays and was part of a theatre troupe Thaksh theatrics.
 He also took part in dance competitions held in Mumbai, Kolkata and Bangalore.

 Career

 In 2018, Niranjan began his adult acting career with 2nd Half, a crime thriller directed by Yogi Devagange.
 The film also stars his aunt Priyanka Upendra and Niranjan plays a prominent role.

 Niranjan's debut film as a lead was Namma Hudugaru (2022), directed by H.B.
 Siddu, and he played the lead role opposite Radhya.
 A romantic drama set in a village, the movie evoked mixed reviews among the critics.
 However, Niranjan’s individual performance as Barma, a happy-go-lucky college student, was appreciated.

 Niranjan's next feature film Superstar was directed by Ramesh Venkatesh Babu, and he plays the role of a dancer who becomes a household name.
 He is paired with social media sensation Zaara Yesmin, who is making her debut in Kannada.
 This film has improvised the title of his uncle Upendra’s 2002 hit Super Star, and is said to be a commercial entertainer with lots of song and dance numbers.
 Raghavendra V is the music director and Chethan Kumar has penned the lyrics.
-KGF star Yash will be doing voiceover for the film teaser.
+Yash will be doing voiceover for the film teaser.

 Niranjan’s upcoming projects include Hunter: On Duty, directed by Vinay Krishna.
 He will be the lead actor and paired with Sowmya Menon.
 He has also signed a movie Q, an action thriller, directed by Nagashekar.